A Russian military plane crashed in the Belgorod region - World Today Journal

 The information first appeared on Russian Telegram channels, and was later confirmed by the Russian Ministry of Defense.

-Belgorod Region Governor Vyacheslav Gladkov also reported an “incident” in the area.
+The governor of the Belgorod region, Vyacheslav Gladkov, also reported an “incident in the Korocha district.”
 He said that “details will be revealed later”.

 A video of a falling plane is also circulating on social networks.

-The Ukrainian portal “Ukrainska Pravda”, citing sources in the General Staff of the Armed Forces of Ukraine, declares that the downing of the plane is “the work of the Armed Forces of Ukraine”.
-The publication’s sources claim that the plane was carrying missiles for the S-300 systems that the Russians are using to fire at the Kharkiv region.
+The Russian Ministry of Defense announces that the downed Il-76 plane was carrying 65 Ukrainian prisoners of war who were being flown for exchange with Ukraine, as well as crew members.
+Ukraine has not yet commented on this information.

-The Russian Ministry of Defense announced at the time that the downed Il-76 plane was carrying 65 Ukrainian prisoners who were being flown for exchange, as well as crew members.
+Andrei Kartapolov, chairman of the Russian Duma’s defense committee, said that there was another plane carrying 80 more Ukrainian prisoners of war, but the plane, he said, turned around after the incident.
+A. Kartopolov claimed that the plane was shot down by three missiles launched by Ukraine, “of the type that the West supplied to Ukraine.”
+He did not identify the source of his information or provide evidence.

-The conflict intelligence team released a more detailed version of the video.
+Russian Duma Speaker Vyacheslav Volodin also accused Kyiv of shooting down a plane carrying 65 Ukrainian prisoners of war.
+“They shot down their soldiers in the air.
+Own”, said V. Volodin during the plenary session of the parliament.
+“Our pilots, who were on a humanitarian mission, were shot down.”